-Welcome to the Dublin Shakespeare Society’s website in this our 111th year.
+Welcome to the Dublin Shakespeare Society’s website in 2021 our 113th year.
 In this year we continue to mark works of the great man himself and we have as usual, an exciting and varied programme of events planned.

 For productions you can purchase tickets to Dublin Shakespeare Society events online or by phone.

 Can you act, sing, direct, produce or be part of the backstage team?
 Contact us for details on how you can get involved.

 Audition for a Part